AxelV8/projetL3S2_Pathfinding/README.md

 That should give you the shortest distance beetween those two points and how many points were traited.
 Finally It will display this type of map:
 - Tree in green
-- accessible zone in beige
+- Accessible zone in beige
-- unacessible zone in black
+- Unacessible zone in black
 - Water in blue
-- shortest path in red
+- Shortest path in red
-- traited points in purple
+- Traited points in purple
 ![theglaive_(50,250)_(400,380)_a_star](https://user-images.githubusercontent.com/101639883/224395368-5b167381-c368-40a9-aff9-e51ca5770dc4.png)
 theglaive_(50,250)_(400,380) with A*